dhansel/Altair8800-IOBus/04-disk-controller/README.md

 The serial port present on the card can be connected to a PC via an FTDI USB-to-serial converter and has two functions:
-1. Upload the firmware to the ATmega328P processor on the card.
+1. Updating the firmware on the ATmega328P processor on the card.
 Load the firmware into the Arduino programming environment, select the "Arduino Pro or Pro Mini" board at 16MHz and upload the software.
+Note that this only works if the ATMega already has a bootloader installed.
+If you have no bootloader then follow the instructions in the "Programming the ATMega328P" section below.
 2. Provide a monitor to interact directly with the disk drive.
 To enter the monitor, connect a terminal to the serial port at 115200 baud, then press and hold the MONITOR button on the board and briefly press RESET.
 Hold the